isTrih/bun-expo-updates-server/README.md

 - Logging

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0-or-later License.